Education and Workforce Development

 - Strengthening the connectivity between Roanoke and the New River Valley, Lynchburg, and Greensboro with consideration for the Roanoke Region Transportation Priorities for Economic Development and Growth (TED) Study.

-- Continued efforts to improve service at the Roanoke-Blacksburg Regional Airport
+- Efforts to improve service and add runway capacity at the Roanoke-Blacksburg Regional Airport

 - Extended Amtrak service in Western Virginia